 Preferred solution: Let the company propose a solution.

-I liked: Staff onboard, Cabin, Overall vacation.
+Royal Caribbean Pros: Staff onboard, Cabin, Overall vacation.

-I didn't like: People stealing from me, People lying to me, Companies not taking responsibility for their actions, Companies who place blame on others to cover their own butts.
+Royal Caribbean Cons: People stealing from me, People lying to me, Companies not taking responsibility for their actions, Companies who place blame on others to cover their own butts.